dahlp94/feed-ranking-engine/README.md

 ## Baseline Results

-Evaluated on ~50k sessions with time-based train/validation/test splits:
+Evaluated on ~50k sessions with time-based train/validation/test splits from a representative local run:

 ```
 Validation: